MicroStrategy/embedding-sdk-samples/README.md

 # MicroStrategy Embedding SDK Samples

-A collection of samples highlighting functionality and workflows of the Embedding SDK
+A collection of samples highlighting functionality and workflows of the Embedding SDK.

+## MicroStrategy Embedding SDK

+MicroStrategy Embedding SDK allows you to quickly embed MicroStrategy Dossier into any web application in a responsive manner.
+It also allows you to control the behavior of your dossier using JavaScript code, such as navigation, filtering, manipulating the interfaces, event handling, etc.

+For more information, please visit the official documentation of [MicroStrategy Embedding SDK](https://lw.microstrategy.com/msdz/MSDL/GARelease_Current/docs/projects/EmbeddingSDK/Content/topics/Intro_to_the_Embedding_SDK.htm).

+### How to get MicroStrategy Embedding SDK?

+MicroStrategy Embedding SDK is included in your MicroStrategy Library Server.
+You can use it from your web application using a URL like this:

+ https://[YOUR Environment]/MicroStrategyLibrary/javascript/embeddinglib.js

+## MicroStrategy REST API

+MicroStrategy REST API is the backbone of MicroStrategy's open architecture.
+MicroStrategy REST API is widely used in this project.

+For more information about MicroStrategy REST API, please visit [the official documentation](https://lw.microstrategy.com/msdz/MSDL/GARelease_Current/docs/projects/RESTSDK/Content/topics/REST_API/REST_API.htm) and play with [the live API Explorer](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html).

 ## Feature Showcase

+This set of examples demonstrate specific features of Embedding SDK.
 Open each example to see what is possible with Embedding SDK.
 Make sure you check the source code for the implementation.

 | Features | Examples |
 | -----------| --------|